About Share

 The street name sign on my corner is damaged (or missing).
 Can it be replaced?

-The Highway Department will replace missing or damaged street name, regulatory or informational signs within our jurisdiction.
+The Highway Division will replace missing or damaged street name, regulatory or informational signs within our jurisdiction.
 Call (262) 782-5029.

 4.